For an experiment to stream video I connected a camera to the RaspberryPi whose images are only shown on HamNet.

 Since the phone was launched about 10 years ago, most apps will stop working, but that's all in the game.
 After getting an account and password from the administrator it was a piece of cake to get "on-line".

+With a crystal clear sound I can now make calls to other HamNet users, including a conference option and voice mail.
+Video calling is currently in development and initial findings are hopeful so I expect it to be available soon.
 I have internet radio on which even a national repeater (70 cm - PI2NOS) can be heard.
 There are tons of possibilities, plenty to discover.